 Bio and Artist’s Statement

-Tom works in silverpoint, a rare drawing medium which uses a stylus made of soft metal to draw on specially-prepared papers.
+The drawings are done in silverpoint, an old drawing medium which uses a stylus made of soft metal to draw on specially-prepared papers.
 After a few years the silver begins to tarnish, and the drawing takes on a warm, dark luster.
-His drawings aim at beauty, balance, and perfection, trying to provide a counterpoint of calm reflection in a world overrun with chaos, noise and brutality.
+All of his work begins with observation, and all of the drawings are done from life.